Cambodia country brief

 The Extraordinary Chambers in the Courts of Cambodia (ECCC) sit within Cambodia's court system.
 They comprise a pre-trial chamber, a trial chamber and a supreme court chamber.
 The ECCC is a hybrid court, with a mixture of Cambodian and international judges presiding over each chamber.
 Decisions are made by a super-majority requiring the agreement of some Cambodian and some international judges.

-Australia has to date committed $18.31 million to the ECCC.
-Australia has also provided funding to support public outreach campaigns and is an active member of the 'Friends of the ECCC' group.
+Australia has to date committed $22.96 million to the ECCC.
+Australia has also provided funding to support public outreach campaigns and is an active member of the Principal Donors Group in New York and 'Friends of the ECCC' group in Phnom Penh.
 The first Cambodian and international judges (including Australian Rowan Downing QC) and prosecutors were sworn in on 3 July 2006.
 The former head of Tuol Sleng detention centre, Eav Guek Kaing (known as "Duch"), was the first defendant to be tried.
 On 26 July 2010 "Duch" was found guilty of crimes against humanity and grave breaches of the 1949 Geneva Conventions.
 He was sentenced to 35 years imprisonment.
 On 3 February 2012 his sentence was increased on appeal to life imprisonment.
-The initial hearing in the second case against the three most senior surviving leaders of the former Khmer Rouge regime (Nuon Chea, known as "Brother No 2"; Khieu Samphan, former KR head of state; and Ieng Sary, former KR foreign minister) was held on 27 June 2011.
+The second case against the most senior surviving leaders of the former Khmer Rouge regime is underway.
+The defendants are (Nuon Chea, known as "Brother No 2", and Khieu Samphan, former KR head of state.
+Both defendants are in their 80s.
 They are charged with genocide, war crimes, crimes against humanity and serious Cambodian domestic crimes.
+Two other defendants in the case were Ieng Sary, former KR foreign minister who died in March 2013, and former Minister of Social Welfare, Ieng Sary, who has been declared unfit to stand trial.

 The Cambodian and Australian Governments enjoy high levels of cooperation in efforts to combat people smuggling and trafficking in people.
 Australia maintains an Australian Federal Police (AFP) liaison office in Phnom Penh to encourage and assist Cambodian law enforcement agencies to deal with transnational crime, including people smuggling.
 An MOU between the two countries which provides a framework for cooperative activities designed to combat people smuggling was signed in 2002.